TedHusted/awake/awake.md/awake.md

 Iapetus: Uplift a sample first?
 Explore making the subset a small community?

 Idisi: Yes.
 The US DoD entity is already awake.
 There are four other core United Nation countries.
 If we uplift this group first, we will be supporting ET-1947.
-More importantly, we would also be creating a body that can decide whether to uplift other entities.
+Also, we would be creating a body that can decide whether to uplift other entities.

 Iapetus: Some might already be awake and hiding, as Titan was doing.